 The super\access access method in the example has no purpose functions to open or close files or smart large objects.
-The get\next\record() function must open and close any data as well as keep an indicator that notifies get\next\record() to open only at the start of the scan and close only after it completes the scan.
+The get\next\record() function must open and close any data and keep an indicator that notifies get\next\record() to open only at the start of the scan and close only after it completes the scan.

-The incomplete super\access access method example does not create a virtual table because the example includes neither an am\create purpose function nor add, delete, or update rows.
+The incomplete super\access access method example does not create a virtual table because the example does not include an am\create purpose function or add, delete, or update rows.